 Docks

-At the entrance to the harbor, Docks, Malmö's new landmark, is being built.
-Two slender structures that from certain angles seem to merge together.
-Glazed balconies float above the dock like the control cabins of the cranes once seen at the Kockum shipyard.
+At the entrance to the harbor stands Docks, Malmö's new landmark.
+Two slender buildings that from certain angles seem to merge.
+Glazed balconies hover over the dock like the control cabins of the cranes that once appeared at the Kockum shipyard.

 The characteristic feature of the Docks is the two tapered towers that relate to their surroundings in shape and height.
 In the east towards the harbor basin, the building is at its highest, 26 floors.
 Towards Dockplatsen and the guest harbor, it steps down to 18 floors, ending in a 5-story base that connects to the surrounding buildings and Isberg Street.